isomerpages/moe-readacademytest/_user-guides/FAQs.md

 <summary><strong>How can I login to READ@Academy?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>A: Members may avail yourselves with the full range of resources and services
+<p>Members may avail yourselves with the full range of resources and services
 available by logging in with your MIMS ID.</p>
 <p></p>
 <p>Please adhere to&nbsp;the following procedures to access READ@Academy